Steve Breaston: Professional career

-Pre-draft

 Arizona Cardinals

-Breaston was drafted by the Arizona Cardinals with the 142nd pick in the fifth round of the 2007 NFL Draft.
+Breaston was selected by the Arizona Cardinals with the 142nd pick in the fifth round of the 2007 NFL draft.
 In the fourth game of the 2007 season against the Pittsburgh Steelers, Breaston took a punt back 73 yards for a touchdown, which proved to be the key score, as the Cardinals went on to win the game.
 Through week 13 of the 2007 season, Breaston had 1,462 return yards for the Cardinals.

 Breaston had a breakout year in 2008.
 Following a serious injury to perennial Pro Bowl receiver Anquan Boldin, Breaston was inserted into the Cardinals' starting line-up at wide receiver.
 Breaston notably refused to participate in pre-game introductions at home games due to his opinion that he was still a backup, keeping a seat warm for the usual starter Anquan Boldin.
 Breaston finished the year with 1,006 yards, and he, Boldin, and Larry Fitzgerald became the fifth 1,000 yard receiving trio in NFL history.